BMW G450X: Gearbox

 The five-speed claw-shift transmission is integrated with the engine, and has an overall arrangement of gears, shafts and shift forks that was more compact than was typical.
 The engine and gearbox share a common oil supply.

 On enduro bikes made by established competition, the front drive sprocket is located forward of the swingarm pivot, meaning that drive chain tension changes dynamically according to rear suspension movement.
 In turn, this means the drive chain must always incorporate a certain amount of slack.
-BMW solved this problem using its Coaxial Traction system, with the front drive sprocket located at the same rotational axis as the swingarm pivot.
-This is facilitated by the swingarm’s locating shaft running through a hollow gearbox output shaft.
-This arrangement allows the drive chain to be run with no slack.
-This eliminates chain lash without any danger of over-stressing the gearbox output shaft bearings, and reduces overall stress on the gearbox assembly.
+BMW solved this problem using its Coaxial Traction system, with the front drive sprocket located on the same rotational axis as the swingarm pivot.
+This is facilitated by the swingarm's locating shaft running through a hollow gearbox output shaft.
+This arrangement allows the drive chain to be run with minimal slack (around 5mm, as opposed to the typical 25 to 35mm).
+This reduces chain lash without danger of overstressing the gearbox output shaft bearings, and reduces overall stress on the gearbox assembly.

 Although lighter in overall weight, the engine/gearbox arrangement has some inherent disadvantages.
 Mounting the clutch assembly on the crankshaft means the clutch rotates approximately three times faster than is typical, and the concentric location of the front drive sprocket and swingarm pivot means that the routine task of front drive sprocket replacement requires removal of the rear swingarm.

 All G450Xs were supplied to customers with a 15-tooth front drive sprocket installed as standard.
-2010 models were supplied with additional 13-tooth and 14-tooth drive sprockets.
+Models manufactured from 2010 onwards were supplied with additional 13-tooth and 14-tooth drive sprockets.

 Suspension

 Although the G450X uses a fairly conventional suspension arrangement, the compact engine/gearbox assembly and concentric rear suspension arrangement allows for a longer-than-normal rear swingarm.
-The swingarm manipulates a high-quality Öhlins coil-over-shock strut through a lower mounting mounted above, instead of below, the swingarm.
+The swingarm manipulates a high-quality Öhlins coil-over-shock strut directly, with no rising-rate linkage.
 The front suspension uses upside-down 45mm Marzocchi forks.

-Front and rear suspension are both fully adjustable for compression and rebound damping.
+The front and rear suspension are both adjustable for compression and rebound damping, although the rear shock absorber does not feature separate high-speed and low-speed compression damping adjustment.

 Electronics and fault diagnosis

 Unlike many other BMW motorcycles manufactured during the same period, the G450X does not use CAN bus chassis management.
 Instead, it uses conventional wiring, switches, fuses and relays.

-The G450X uses BMW Motorrad’s proprietary 10-pin round diagnostic connector.
+The G450X uses BMW Motorrad's proprietary 10-pin round diagnostic connector.
 The KMS-K16 engine management system is fully OBD-II enabled, with all conventional fault-diagnostic functions.
-The motorcycle is compatible with BMW’s own workshop diagnostic equipment, and is also supported by the Hex Innovate GS-911 diagnostic module.
+The motorcycle is compatible with BMW's own workshop diagnostic equipment, and is also supported by the Hex Innovate GS-911 diagnostic module.
 The diagnostic connector is located on the left-hand main frame tube, behind and below the radiator.

 Brakes

-Unlike the G650GS-derived G650X Challenge, the G450X was not made available with anti-lock braking (ABS).
+Unlike the G650GS-derived G650X Challenge, the G450X does not have anti-lock braking (ABS).
+The G450X uses conventional disc brakes by Brembo, with a front twin-piston and rear single-piston calipers.